jvalentino/clothes-closet-rest/README.md

 - **GOOGLE_CRED_JSON** - The base64 encoded credentials.json from the Google service account
 - **SMTP_PASSWORD** - The GoDaddy SMTP password for noreply@clothescloset.app
 - **CC_EMAIL** - When sending notifications prior to appointment, this address will be included as CC, which is set to clothescloset@hebisd.edu
+- **GRADLE_TASK** - Set to `build`, which is because by default heroku runs `gradle build -x check`, which means that the `check` task is exluded.
+Since there is where our test automation is, we don't want to skip that since this acts as our pipeline

 It is otherwise setup to run test and check automation on code change, and then direclty deploy to production: